 Perhaps the best known and most popular of all the Canary Islands is Tenerife, which has a huge range of different activities on offer to travellers of all ages and interests.
 With beaches, forests, a volcano and a historic city centre, you could spend weeks on Tenerife and still not run out of things to do.

 Lanzarote is another of the most popular of the Canary Islands, known in particular for its volcanic geography and unique ecosystem that makes it an incredibly important and special part of the world.
-Instead of the greenery you’ll find on many of the other islands, Lanzarote is primarily made up of warm-coloured lava formations which can be best appreciated in the Timanfaya National Park.
+Instead of the greenery you’ll find on many of the other islands, Lanzarote is primarily made up of warm-coloured lava formations which can be best appreciated with a guided tour of the volcanoes in Timanfaya National Park.

 Lanzarote is also known for its famous wine region, and although January isn’t a significant month for vineyard owners, it’s still a brilliant time to sample some of their produce.
 As well as many beautiful golden sand beaches, those who are looking for something a bit different will also be amazed by a visit to the incredible black sand beach that is found beside the island’s Green Lagoon, named after the colour of the algae that lives in the water.

 What to do in the Canary Islands in January